 It might not be the easiest gig in the world, dealing with massive crowds of kids – some of whom end up crying on your lap – but being a Santa Claus for hire could be extremely lucrative.

 Continue Reading Below

 “I work about five days a week between Thanksgiving and Christmas.
-The number of hours varies greatly, from more than 12 hours on Saturdays to just a few on the weekdays,” Allen says, adding that he avoids traditional mall work altogether to focus on higher-paying private and corporate events.
+The number of hours varies greatly, from more than 12 hours on Saturdays to just a few on the weekdays,” Allen said, adding that he avoids traditional mall work altogether to focus on higher-paying private and corporate events.

 “My ideal client is an event that needs a performing Santa, a larger-than-life Santa with a magical look.
-I work with many large event planning companies that use Santa in their productions,” he says.
+I work with many large event planning companies that use Santa in their productions,” he added.

 The biggest reason why many opt out on the mall work is because it’s the lowest paying.

 “Good off-the-rack suits are $300 to $500 while custom suits are $700 to $1,200-plus.
 Most good Santas have a custom belt and buckle that are $200 to $300 and boots are around $100 to $1,000, so it can be expensive.
-Most professionals would probably say that it’s $1,000 for a suit all-in, and many of them have two to three of them or more,” Allen says.
+Most professionals would probably say that it’s $1,000 for a suit all-in, and many of them have two to three of them or more,” Allen said.